Overview

 The Board is responsible for the Company’s dividend policy.

-Glanbia plc historically has declared dividends twice yearly.
-A final dividend is usually paid in or around May of each year and an interim dividend is usually paid in or around October of each year.
+Glanbia plc declares dividends twice yearly.
+A final dividend is usually announced with the full-year results and paid in May of each year and an interim dividend is usually announced with the half-year results and paid in October of each year.

 Shareholders can access information on their personal dividends electronically by registering with our Registrar, Computershare Investor Services (Ireland) Limited.
 For further details, please see the “Manage your Shareholding” page or click here to go directly to our Registrar’s website to manage your shareholding.